Where I work.

 (© 1975 20th Century Fox)

-The avid celebrity cognoscenti should also avoid confusing the following: all of these actresses identify themselves by three names (there are obviously not just one or two that do).
-If I ever get Copyright attribution straightened out, I will be more generous with posting celebrities’ images.Penelope Ann Miller
+The avid celebrity cognoscenti should also avoid confusing the following: all of these actresses identify themselves by three names.
+If I ever get Copyright attribution straightened out, I will post more celebrities’ images.Penelope Ann Miller

 Sarah Jessica Parker